 Private Restrictions on Real Property

-Conditions, Covenants & Restrictions
+Conditions, Covenants & Restrictions (CC&R)

-CC&R is an abbreviation for Conditions, Covenants and Restrictions affecting real property.
 CC&Rs are often associated with subdivisions, condominium and town-home projects and other developments in which either the original developer or a subsequent association of owners of individual lots or units agree to establish rules governing all present and future owners’ use of property in the development.
 If CC&Rs are adopted or amended after a development is built, such action usually is taken by a vote of the homeowners.